 Short-lived and exquisitely beautiful, our butterflies are a sensitive indicator of the environment’s health.
-Some fly for a few days, others a few weeks, but they all pack a lot into their short lives – finding food, mating and finding a good place to lay their eggs, and basking in the sun.
+Some fly for a few days, others a few weeks, but they all pack a lot into their short lives.
+Finding food, mating and locating a good place to lay their eggs.
+And basking in the sun.

-Scotland has thirty butterfly species to look for – and some of the best places to see them are in and around your woodlands.
+Scotland has thirty butterfly species to look for.
+Some of the best places to see them are in and around your woodlands.

 Where do they live?